mist64/thewave/README.md

 ## License

 "Copy this code, rearrange it, organize it, steal it, whatever... take it and build some exciting new applications for GEOS and Wheels users.
-There's a great deal of excitement left in these old computers." ([SourceReadMe.txt](SourceReadMe.txt).)
+There's a great deal of excitement left in these old computers." ([SourceReadMe.rtf](SourceReadMe.rtf).)

 ## This Repository

-This repository is a conversion of the [original source drop in GeoWrite format](ftp://8bitfiles.net/cbm8bits/c64/misc-utils/WAVESRCV10.WR3) into plain text files (using [geowrite2txt](https://github.com/mist64/geowrite2txt)) by Michael Steil, <mist64@mac.com>.
+This repository is a conversion of the [original source drop in GeoWrite format](ftp://8bitfiles.net/cbm8bits/c64/misc-utils/WAVESRCV10.WR3) into plain text files (using [geowrite2rtf](https://github.com/mist64/geowrite2rtf)) by Michael Steil, <mist64@mac.com>.
 Refer to the original files if you want to build this with the original tools; it cannot currently be built in this format.